CodePushGo/website/src/content/blog/en/how-live-updates-for-capacitor-work.md

 ## Security Measures

-Capgo implements military-grade security through end-to-end encryption, ensuring your app updates remain completely secure from development to deployment.
+CodePushGo implements military-grade security through end-to-end encryption, ensuring your app updates remain completely secure from development to deployment.
 Our encryption system goes beyond traditional code signing to provide true zero-knowledge security.

 ### End-to-End Encryption Architecture

 1. **End-to-End Encryption (E2EE)**: Every update bundle is encrypted using AES-256-GCM encryption before leaving your development environment.
 This military-grade encryption ensures that your app updates remain completely private and secure throughout the entire delivery process.

-2. **Zero-Knowledge Architecture**: Unlike other OTA update solutions that only sign updates, Capgo employs true zero-knowledge encryption.
+2. **Zero-Knowledge Architecture**: Unlike other OTA update solutions that only sign updates, CodePushGo employs true zero-knowledge encryption.
 This means:
    - Update contents are encrypted before upload
-   - Capgo servers only store encrypted data
+   - CodePushGo servers only store encrypted data
    - Decryption only happens on end-user devices
    - No intermediary can access your update content

 3. **Secure Key Management**:
    - Encryption keys are generated and stored securely in your CI/CD environment
-   - Private keys never touch Capgo's servers
+   - Private keys never touch CodePushGo's servers
    - Each app version can use unique encryption keys
    - Key rotation support for enhanced security

-Learn more about our encryption system in our detailed guide: [End-to-End Encryption in Capgo Live Updates](https://capgo.app/blog/introducing-end-to-end-security-to-capacitor-updater-with-code-signing/)
+Learn more about our encryption system in our detailed guide: [End-to-End Encryption in CodePushGo Live Updates](https://capgo.app/blog/introducing-end-to-end-security-to-capacitor-updater-with-code-signing/)

 ### Update Security Process